 IP address or hostname, and for concurrent servers a Mac address, excluding: 127.0.0.1, ::1/128, localhost, 169.254.0.0/16, fe80::/10 addresses.

-For more detailed information about how to determine you Server name or Host Id please read this article: How to determine a Server or Named User hostid
+For more detailed information about how to determine you Server name or Host Id please read this article: Creating Systems - Host IDs, IP Address, Mac Address

-or for license server Host Id read this article: How to determine a Server or Named User hostid
+or for license server Host Id read this article: Creating Systems - Host IDs, IP Address, Mac Address

 The process of associating a system with the hostid so that a license file can be generated.